 2. Witness List

-The Committee on Small Business Subcommittee on Contracting and Workforce will meet for a hearing titled, “Workforce Development: Advancing Apprenticeships for Small Business.”
-The hearing is scheduled to begin at 2:00 P.M. on Tuesday, March 20, 2018 in Room 2360 of the Rayburn House Office Building.
+The Committee on Small Business will meet for a hearing titled, “The Impact of Category Management on the Small Business Industrial Base.”
+The hearing is scheduled to begin at 11:00 A.M. on Wednesday, June 13, 2018 in Room 2360 of the Rayburn House Office Building.

 1. Hearing Notice